-Manchester City v Red Star Belgrade
+Man City missing quartet for Red Star Belgrade match

 "But always we were so strong at home, nine points from nine.
 When that happens you can win just one game away and you qualify.
 Tomorrow is the first step."

-Red Star won last season's Serbian title without losing a game, but changed managers this summer and have lost two of their last three games under Barak Bakhar.
+Red Star won last season's Serbian title without losing a game, but they changed managers this summer and have lost two of their last three games under Barak Bakhar.